tortus/docker-rails-1.2-passenger-3/README.md

 </VirtualHost>
 ```

-Passenger applications running within Apache do not have access to Docker environment variables, just the ones Apache sets using the `SetEnv` directive, so some annoyance is needed to get them into your app.

 ## Notes

 * Rake 0.8.7 is needed for passenger to install (Rake 0.7.3 from the base image
   is insufficient).
-* Apache does not log to stdout, or the rails log.
-You must link a volume to /var/log/apache2 to get at apache logs.